Vince Dizon: Early life and education

 Dizon was born on August 18, 1974, in Quezon City but spent most of his childhood in Porac, Pampanga.
+His family roots also tracing to Capas, Tarlac, and Abra through his mother, Lanie Bringas-Dizon.

 He attended Don Bosco Technical College for high school.
-From 1991 to 1996, he studied at De La Salle University (DLSU) where he earned a Bachelor of Arts degree in Economics and a Bachelor of Science in Commerce degree in Management of Financial Institutions.
-While there, he was a representative and vice-president of the DLSU Student Government.
+From 1991 to 1996, he studied at De La Salle University (DLSU) where he earned a Bachelor of Arts degree in economics and a Bachelor of Science in Commerce degree in Management of Financial Institutions.
+While there, he was a representative, and in 1995, became the President of the Student Council of De La Salle University, running under the political party of Alyansang Tapat sa Lasallista.
 He was a consistent member of the Dean's Honors List and was awarded an Outstanding Thesis in Finance.

-From 1998 to 1999, while a recipient of the British Chevening Scholarship Award, Dizon went to the University of Reading for his masteral studies.
+From 1998 to 1999, while a recipient of the British Chevening Scholarship Award, Dizon went to the University of Reading for his masters.
 He graduated in December 1999 with a Master of Science degree in Applied Developmental Studies.

-Career
+Early career

-After his undergraduate studies, from 1996 to 1998, Dizon worked as an economic staffer to then-Senate President Edgardo Angara.
-He also served as his chief-of-staff from 2002 to 2004.
+After his undergraduate studies, from 1996 to 1998, Dizon worked as an economic staffer to Senate President Edgardo Angara.
+He also served as his chief of staff from 2002 to 2004.

-From 1999 to 2002, he was an assistant professor of Economics at DLSU.
+From 1999 to 2002, he was an assistant professor of economics at DLSU.
 In 2004, he worked for the presidential campaign of Fernando Poe Jr. as a close-in assistant.
-After the 2004 elections, Dizon moved to the Czech Republic where he worked at the University of Northern Virginia Prague Campus as a senior lecturer in Economics, Finance and Statistics.
+After the 2004 elections, Dizon moved to the Czech Republic, where he worked at the University of Northern Virginia Prague Campus as a senior lecturer in economics, finance, and statistics.

-From 2007 to 2011, Dizon was the Vice-President for Corporate Communications of Strategic Alliance Holdings Inc. - Technologies.
-He then entered politics again in 2011, during the term of President Benigno Aquino III, when he became an Undersecretary at the Office of the Political Adviser under the Office of the President.
-He served in that position until 2013, when he then became a consultant to then-Senate Majority Leader Alan Peter Cayetano.
+From 2007 to 2011, Dizon was the vice president for Corporate Communications of Strategic Alliance Holdings – Technologies.
+He then entered government again in 2011, during the term of President Benigno Aquino III, when he became an undersecretary at the Office of the Political Adviser under the Office of the President.
+He served in that position until 2013, when he then became a consultant to Senate Majority Leader Alan Peter Cayetano.
 He worked for Cayetano until July 2016.

-Bases Conversion and Development Authority
+Bases Conversion and Development Authority (2019–2022)

-Dizon was appointed president and CEO of the Bases Conversion and Development Authority in August 2016.
-As such, he also became the chairman of the Subic-Clark Alliance Development, vice-chairman of the Clark International Airport Corporation, BCDA representative to the Clark Development Corporation board and member of the boards of directors of Fort Bonifacio Development Corporation, Bonifacio Estates Services Corporation and Bonifacio Global City Estates Association.
+Dizon was appointed president and CEO of the Bases Conversion and Development Authority (BCDA) in August 2016.
+As such, he also became the chairman of the Subic-Clark Alliance Development, vice-chairman of the Clark International Airport Corporation, BCDA representative to the Clark Development Corporation board, and member of the boards of directors of Fort Bonifacio Development Corporation, Bonifacio Estates Services Corporation and Bonifacio Global City Estates Association.